nvtkaszpir/vagrant-gitlab-runners/README.md

 vagrant plugin install vagrant-reload
 ```

+- ensure you have proper plugin installed for given prodivers
+- ensure you have configured system to be able to use given provider, refer to
+  documentation details provided by given plugin (especially for LXD)

 - go to your gitlab install, find project
 - go to Settings (on the bottom left), CI/CD, Runners settings, click expand
 - there is a section 'Specific Runners', with url and token in red, copy it.